-Planning for a circus dramatic play center is very simple, but not everyone in your preschool class may have experienced a visit to the circus.
-Planning ahead comes into play when setting up this dramatic play activity for the kids.
+Planning for a Circus dramatic play center is very simple, but not everyone in your preschool class may have experienced a visit to the Circus.
+Planning ahead comes into play when setting up this dramatic play activity for the pre k kids.

-Before planning for a preschool dramatic play center using this setting, make sure the children know what a circus is.
+Before planning for a preschool dramatic play center or pretend play area using this setting, make sure the children know what a Circus is.

-Ask if anyone has ever been to a circus and see if there is interest in the children wanting to know what a circus is.
-Then use the preschool activities and ideas below for setting up your center.
+Ask if anyone has ever been to one and see if there is interest in the preschool children wanting to know more about what it is and what happens there.
+Then use the preschool activities and ideas below for setting up your pretend play center.

 Getting Started with Your Circus Dramatic Play Activities: